rizdaprasetya/mt-alt-doc/en/other/faq/technical.md

 Please refer here for more info on [how to implement offline installment for card payment](/en/other/faq/technical.md#how-should-i-implement-offline-installment-card-payment).

+#### What are the available online installment terms on Sandbox environment?
+By default the usual available online installment terms that is activated on sandbox accounts are only: `3, 6, 12`.
+You should test using those available terms on Sandbox.

+But in case you really need to add more terms & or add additional online installment acquiring bank, please contact Midtrans Support Team or your account manager / Midtrans Business Team.
+We can try to accomodate your specific sandbox account requirement.

 <!-- END OF Category --><hr>
 ### CMS Plugins
 #### Merchant is using other Wordpress ecommerce plugins, can payment be integrated with Midtrans?